PKonduru28/PyProj/README.md

 # PyProj
 Peer-graded Assignment: ETL Engineer
-Part of a courcera course!
+Part of a coursera course!